Hockey Calgary's Leadership Day - Coach Edition - Oct 2nd

 Coming Soon!

-Hockey Calgary Intro to Hockey Resource Guide (U7 & U9)
+Hockey Calgary Intro to Hockey Resource Guide (this is a link) (U7 & U9)

 Procedure for use of Affiliated Players-SMHA internal policy

-- Only approved affiliate players can be considered, if a player that is not approved is used the Head Coach of the team using said player will be suspended
+• Only approved affiliate players can be considered, if a player who is not approved is used the Head Coach of the team using said player will be suspended

 Coaching Requirements